zgordon/frontend-masters-jsforwp/README.md

   - 1.3 PRACTICE ✔️ - Making jQuery a Dependency (and jQuery Wrapper)
   - 1.4 PRACTICE ✔️ - Enqueuing External JavaScript (remove Version)
   - 1.5 PRACTICE ✔️ - Conditionally Enqueuing JavaScript
+  - 1.6 PRACTICE ✔️ - Localizing Scripts
-  - 1.6 PRACTICE - Enqueuing JavaScript in a Plugin
+  - 1.7 PRACTICE - Enqueuing JavaScript in a Plugin
 2. AJAX in WordPress
   - 2.1 PRACTICE - jQuery AJAX Call (That does nothing)
   - 2.2 PRACTICE - AJAX with a Like Plugin